 There is an urgent need for action for the IT security in production networks due to the fact that the continued networking of machines and plants through Industry 4.0 and IoT significantly increases security risks.
 Cyber attacks on the information technology in production environments (operational technology, OT) often succeed because the existing IT security solutions do not offer sufficient protection.
-This white paper explains how the security in OT networks can be increased with the new security solution, the cognitix Threat Defender.
+This white paper explains how the security in OT networks can be increased with cognitix Threat Defender.